-Fujifilm X-E2 versus Fujifilm X100T
+Fujifilm X-E2 vs X100T

 The Fujifilm X-E2 and the Fujifilm X100T are two digital cameras that were announced, respectively, in October 2013 and September 2014.
 The X-E2 is a mirrorless interchangeable lens camera, while the X100T is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16 megapixel.
+Both cameras offer a resolution of 16 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is somewhat smaller (3 percent) than the Fujifilm X-E2.
 In this context, it is worth noting that neither the X-E2 nor the X100T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100T has a lens built in, whereas the X-E2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-E2 and their specifications in the Fujinon X Lens Catalog.

 Concerning battery life, the X-E2 gets 350 shots out of its NP-W126 battery, while the X100T can take 330 images on a single charge of its NP-95 power pack.
 The power pack in the X100T can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.